tkrabel/bamboolib/installation/conda_venv/setup_and_installation.md

 ### 1. Create a virtual environment for your project

-In the terminal enter the following where `bamboolib_venv` is the name you want to call your environment.
+In the terminal enter the following where `bamboolib_venv` is the name of the virtual environment.
+Please change it if you want name your virtual environment differently.

 ```bash
 conda create -n bamboolib_venv